fmicompbio/adv_scrnaseq_2020/spatial/README.md

 * `data` - all data and files you need for this session
 * `exercises` - jupyter notebooks and associated material
 * `slides` - lecture slides
+* `imgs` - images for repo

 ## Setup
 Before starting with the exercises, you need to decompress the data files.
 To do this : in your renku environment open a terminal window and `cd` into the `data` folder.
-Then simply do :
+Then simply do

 ```sh